Mwaldemar/logbook/posts/log1.md

 ---
 title: "Logbook for week 1"
-subtitle: "First week in internship"
+subtitle: "First week of internship"
 date: "2024-02-16"
 ---